Magnitus-/UserProperties/README.md

 Returns an array of all fields that are suitable to authentify a user (Private, Required and Secret)

+DEPRECATION: This method is made redundant by the more precice GenConfirm method which should be preferred.

 - Instance.GenIdentify()

 Returns an array of all fields that are suitable to uniquely identify a user (Required and Unique)